FlickerSoul/Kaleidoscope/README.md

 Internally, all regex expressions and token strings are converted into a single finite automata.
 The finite automata consumes one character from the input at a time, until it reaches an token match or an error.
 This machanism is simple but works slowly.
 Future improvements can be established on this issue.

+## Note

+This package uses an internal Swift package [`_RegexParser`](https://github.com/apple/swift-experimental-string-processing) included in the experimental string processing lib.
+Please check out the github packe for compatibility.
+Due to its being experimental, this library can break in the future.

 ## Furture Improvements

 - [ ] faster tokenization optomization